Resources management (water, energy, waste)

-In 2021, overall water consumption for industrial use increased +8.1% compared to 2020, a year impacted by site closures during the first lockdown in France.
-In comparison with 2019, consumption continued its decline (-6.1%), despite including in the results the consumption of the J3L group over a full year.
-Over the past 10 years, the Hermès Group has maintained its aim of decoupling, with industrial water consumption changing by a factor of 1.7 while activity grew 2.6-fold.
+In 2022, the overall consumption of water for industrial use increased (+6.9%) compared to 2021, returning to 2019 levels but with activity multiplied by 1.7 and the integration of new sites in the reporting scope.
+This is the result of continued reduction efforts on all the Group’s industrial sites.
+Over the past 10 years, the Group has maintained its aim of decoupling, with industrial water consumption increasing by a factor of 1.3 while activity grew 3.1‑fold.

 reduction in water consumption intensity over 10 years (excluding farms)

-reduction in consumption of water for industrial use compared to 2020
+reduction in consumption intensity of water for industrial use compared to 2021